benny-kuang/blogz/README.md

         **Then** Visitor is redirected to Log In page
     - **If** Visitor clicks Log In
         -**And** Arrive at Login Page

 ## Scenario B: Logged In
 - **Given** Registerd User (logged in)
 - **When** Arrive at the site (route "/")
 - **Then** See list of previous blog entries by registered users
-### Menus Available on Nav
-- Home, New Post, Log Out